piyushGit1229/FkNeo/README.md

 ## Support
 This project comprise of lot's of energy, brainstroming, coding, testing and time.
 If this project has helped you in any way, please consider giving it a ⭐ to show your support and help it grow!
+Also *watch* the repo to notfy about updates.